-Surface Laptop Go 2: Release date and price speculation
+Surface Laptop Go 2: Price and release date

 Microsoft Surface Laptop Go 2: Design